rscherrer/brachypode/README.md

 ## Description

-This is an agent-based simulation where sessile individuals dwel in a metapopulation consisting of multiple demes, and each deme contains a facilitated and an unfactilitated habitat patch (facilitated patches are basically the undergrowth of nurse shrubs).
+The model is an agent-based simulation where sessile individuals dwel in a metapopulation consisting of multiple demes, and each deme contains a facilitated and an unfactilitated habitat patch (facilitated patches are basically the undergrowth of nurse shrubs).
 The individuals possess genes that determine some level of tolerance against the harsh conditions encountered outside of the shrubs, which trade off with reproductive output.
-See manuscript for more details.

 ## Installation

-This program is written in C++ and can be compiled using any modern C++ compiler and build system.
-[Here](doc/SETUP.md) we provide an example setup to build the program on several platforms using the build system CMake.
+This program must be compiled.
+It is written in C++ and can be compiled using any modern C++ compiler and build system.
+[Here](doc/SETUP.md) we provide an example setup to build the program on several platforms using CMake.

 ## Usage

-This program is a command-line interface program.
-Assuming the name of the executable is `brachypode`, use the following command in the terminal from the working directory to run a simulation with default parameter values:
+This program has a command-line interface.
+Assuming the name of the compiled executable is `brachypode`, use the following command in the terminal from the working directory to run a simulation with default parameter values:

 ```shell
 ./brachypode